cloudflare/cloudflare-docs/content/magic-wan/thirt-party-integration/_index.md

 # Thirt-party integration tutorials

-Review the tutorials to learn more about how you can use Magic WAN.
+Review the tutorials to learn more about how you can use Magic WAN with the following third-party products.

 {{<directory-listing>}}